 She indulges on Christmas

-The entire royal family treats themselves come Christmas Day when they gather at Sandringham House in Norfolk with the queen.
+The entire royal family treats themselves on Christmas Day when they gather at Sandringham House in Norfolk with the queen.
 They enjoy a large breakfast before church; a lunch consisting of lobster or shrimp salad, roasted turkey, and sides like carrots and Brussels sprouts; and a chef-carved rib roast, turkey, or ham for dinner with 20 other buffet items.

 She had to try food hypnotherapy